 "We are going to impose unilaterally, using our authority as a government, that the product come off the market," Rock told MPs.

 "When we finish the scientific work to uphold that approach, that is the step we are going to take to protect the health of all Canadians and particularly children."

 Chlorpyrifos pesticides, introduced in 1969, are the most commonly used killers of lawn pests such as ants and grubs in Canada.

 The insecticide is in everything from lawn care products to bug sprays, termite control, and flea collars for pets.
 It has also been widely used in agriculture to protect fruits, vegetables and grains from insects.

 In Canada, the chemical is manufactured by Dow AgroSciences, Cheminova, and Makteshim under the name Dursban.
 Both CIL and Wilson sell chlorpyrifos-based pesticides, including Chlorisect Lawn and Soil Insect Killer and Chlorisect Ant and Grub Killer.

 The government says consumers can still use any of the product they have in storage.
 However, people who would prefer to get rid of the product are being advised to follow instructions on the label or to contact local officials about nearby hazardous waste disposal sites.

-There are also organic alternatives to chemical pesticides that consumers may want to consider.
+There are also organic alternatives to chemical pesticides that consumers can consider.